ChadOdin/MeltingPot/Cheat Sheets/bash.md

 - Explanation: Updating the system and installing security patches using package managers like `apt` or `yum`.
 - Example: `sudo apt update && sudo apt upgrade`

-### Customization
-- Explanation: Tips for customizing the Linux desktop environment, including changing themes, wallpapers, and desktop layouts.
-- Example: Installing and applying a new GTK theme using a package manager.

 ### System Logs
 - Explanation: Introduction to system log files and how to view and analyze them for troubleshooting purposes.
 - Example: Viewing the system log file `/var/log/syslog` using `less` or `tail`.